delie/angular-20-test/README.md

 # angular-20-test

-- This simple test project which will, when complete, demonstrate the use of
+This _work-in-progress_ project will demonstrate the use of

 - Angular 20
-- Mock Service Worker back-end
+- Mock Service Worker (back-end)
 - Nx
 - NgRx
 - ViTest